 Once you click this, you’ll be asked which domain to use from a drop down list.
 Select one, and then provide a username and password.
 The page will then show you your login url where you can log in to the backend of your new WordPress blog. 🙌

-5. Pick a WordPress Theme
+5. Activate a WordPress Theme

-Don’t feel like you’re committing to anything!
+There’s no pressure.
 You can easily change your theme and “try on” several.
 Even if you change themes, all of your blog posts, pages, and organization will still be there.

 How to Find Free WordPress themes: